scauligi/refried/budgeting.md

 For any transaction that don't involve an Assets or Liabilities account, such as the ones above, the `rebudget` plugin will automatically apply the tag `#rebudget`.
 So by filtering out the `#rebudget` tag you will have the correct data to use for your usual reports!
 (In fava you can use the search filter `-#rebudget`.)

+## YNAB-style account views

+If you also want YNAB-style account views with "Working" vs "Cleared" totals and cleared vs uncleared postings, see the [YNAB-style account views](clearing.md) document.